daco-tech/vfs495/vfs495_ubuntu_18.04.md

 9. Enroll a finger using fprint_demo with `sudo fprint_demo`

+10. Create the temporary service file and grant full permissions
+*  `sudo touch /tmp/vcsSemKey_ServiceId`
+*  `sudo chmod 777 /tmp/vcsSemKey_ServiceId`

+11. Enable fingerprint
+*  `sudo pam-auth-update`

-10. Reboot
+12. Reboot

-11. In the log-in screen press Enter and scan your finger.
+13. In the log-in screen press Enter and scan your finger.
 Press Enter once again to log-in (or to rescan your finger).
 * For GNOME Shell press Enter, in the password input prompt type any character, press Enter again and scan your finger.
 * For XFCE press two times the log-in button and scan your finger.